zimmski/tavor/doc/format.md

         "definition"
 ```

-The token definition ends at the string "definition" since there is no comma before the new line character.
+The token definition ends at the constant string "definition" since there is no comma before the new line character.
 This example also underlines that syntactical white spaces are ignored and can be used to make the format definition more human readable.

 ## <a name="comments"></a>Comments

 The comments of the Tavor format follow the same rules as Go's comments which are specified in [Go's language specification](https://golang.org/ref/spec#Comments).

 There are two types of comments:

-- **Line comment** which starts with the character sequence `//` and ends at the next new line character.
+- **Line comments** start with the character sequence `//` and end at the next new line character.
-- **General comment** which starts with the character sequence `/\*` and ends at the character sequence `\*/`.
-A general comment can contain new line characters.
+- **General comments** start with the character sequence `/*` and end at the character sequence `*/`.
+A general comment can therefore contain new line characters.

 ```tavor
 /*